pagopa/developer-portal/apps/chatbot/README.md

     python src/app/app.py

-This scripts uses [Gradio](https://www.gradio.app/) framework to lunch a web application at the [default link](http://127.0.0.1:7860) where the user can interact with the created RAG.
+This scripts uses [Gradio](https://www.gradio.app/) framework to lunch a web application at the [default link](http://127.0.0.1:7860) where the user can interact with the created chatbot.

-Here you can interact with the implemented chatbot.